hs2361/Drizzle/README.md

 - Sockets
 - Qt Framework

-## Thought Behind the Project
+## Thoughts Behind the Project

 Drizzle is inspired by the DC++ project, a popular file sharing application.
 This project aims to provide a far simpler and easy to navigate user experience for high performance file sharing.
-It attempts to make a cross compatible, lightweight application that's easy to deploy and use on local networks.
+It attempts to make a cross compatible, lightweight application that's easy to deploy and use on local networks, making it useful for using over college networks.

 ## Features